 |New Dorp, NY|

 Description: New Dorp was originally a Dutch settlement, and its name has been anglicized from Nieuwe Dorp, Dutch for New Town.
-Perched on the hillside overlooking the community, which was home to members of the Vanderbilt family during the late 19th century, stands the New Dorp Lighthouse, consisting of a forty-foot tower rising from the center of the keeper’s dwelling.
-The panoramic view from the lantern room looks across the bay to Sandy Hook, New Jersey, and while active, the tower’s beacon shined from 192 feet above sea level.
+Perched on the hillside overlooking the community, which was home to members of the Vanderbilt family during the late nineteenth century, stands New Dorp Lighthouse, consisting of a short tower rising from the center of a one-and-a-half-story keeper’s dwelling.
+The panoramic view from the lantern room looks across Lower New York Bay to Sandy Hook, New Jersey, and while active, the tower’s beacon shined from 192 feet above sea level.

 Located on Staten Island on a hill above New Dorp.
 The lighthouse is privately owned.
 Grounds/dwelling/tower closed.